 On January 6, 2012, Mike Salmon drove his oldest son to court, then to Columbus' Franklin County Jail to begin his inevitable 60-day jail sentence.

 Emotionally, though, Sean was in pieces.
-The stress of depression had run his mind haggard, his body ached from the constant abuse, and his relationships were either strained to the brink, or imploded from the inside out.
+The stress of depression had run his mind haggard, his body ached from the constant abuse, and his relationships were either strained to the brink or imploded from the inside out.
 Sean had reached his bottom.

 Mike was incredulous when Sean called him from the hospital.
-He hadn't spoken to his son in over a year, and combined, he and his wife Jean had been burned by Sean more times than they could count. "[Sean] had the capacity to lie at the drop of a hat," Mike recalls.
+He hadn't spoken to his son in over a year, and combined, he and his wife Jean had been burned by Sean more times than they could count. "[Sean] had the capacity to lie at the drop of a hat," Mike says.
 "He'd lie even when it didn't serve his interest.

 "I do contract negotiations for a living, and if somebody lies to you once, it takes them forever to get credibility back.
 Well, we'd been lied to consistently for 30-something years, over big things and small."

 Still, Mike had not been prepared to see the 34-year-old man that lay broken on that hospital bed.
 He was, after all, still his son.
 Even if the years of poor decisions had torn Sean to shreds, the love a parent carries for their child is often an ultimate redeemer.
-So together, and perhaps against their better judgment, Mike and Jean took in what remained of him.
+So together, and perhaps against their better judgment, Mike and Jean took in what remained of their boy.

-They allowed Sean to stay with them at their old family home while the court system figured out what to do with his case, but only on one condition: "If you have one beer, one drink, one lie, one anything... you're done."
+They allowed Sean to stay at their old family home while the court system figured out what to do with his case, but only on one condition: "If you have one beer, one drink, one lie, one anything... you're done."

 For the first time in a long time, Sean took responsibility for his mistakes.
 He owned them.
 Instead of dragging out his case in hopes of a lighter sentence, Sean made it clear to his lawyer: ‘I'm not going to fight this.
 I'm not going to try to make excuses for this.
 Let's get a fair punishment, whatever the courts decides.
 I need to put my life back together.
 Let's start here.'